lsst-tstn/tstn-008/installing_eui.rst

 Installing EUI
 **************

-This page contains instructions for installing the EUI from scrath.
+This page contains instructions for installing the EUI from scratch.

 .. _eui-installation-prereqs: